Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 ## Assign a purchase to a customer

 You can assign a customer to a purchase in order to track customer buying behavior or loyalty.
-You can either assign the purchase to an [existing customer](#assign-a-purchase-to-a-customer) or [register a new customer](#register-a-customer) if the customer is not yet registered in the system.
+You can either assign the purchase to an [existing customer] by searching for his/her name, see [Assign a purchase to a customer](#assign-a-purchase-to-a-customer), or by the customer number, see .
+If the customer is not yet registered in the system, you can [register a new customer](#register-a-customer).

 >[INFO] It is possible to assign a customer-specific discount to a customer.
 In this case, the discount is automatically added to all offers the customer purchases.
 It is deducted from the total amount and displayed in the pay bill list.
 For detailed information on this setting, see [Customer-specific discount](../UserInterface/02a_GlobalSettings.md#customer-specific-discount).